 Unlike Twitter headers, which are partially obscured by the profile photo in the lower left-hand corner, you can use every single pixel on your Facebook cover photo without having to worry about important elements getting hidden by your profile pic.
 There are a multitude of ways you can take advantage of this prominent page real estate to get an important message across to your visitors, appeal to emotions, and more.

-When you’re leveraging tools like Facebook follow buttons to grow your social media following, you need to make a great first impression with an attention-grabbing, aesthetically pleasing cover photo.
+When you’re leveraging tools like Facebook follow buttons to grow your social media following, or the Facebook share button to help with easily sharing your content, you need to make a great first impression with an attention-grabbing, aesthetically pleasing cover photo.
 We’ve rounded up a few impressive Facebook cover photo examples, plus some useful templates you can build on.

 7 amazing Facebook cover photo examples